timoheller99/FactroApiClient/.github/issue_template/feature_request.md

 ---
-name: Feature Request
+name: Feature request
-about: Use this template for requesting new features
-title: ""
-labels: feature request
+about: Issue related to a feature request
+title: ''
+labels: enhancement
+assignees: timoheller99

 ---